MIBismuth/personal-webpage/website/markdown/self-hosting.md

 Finally, html can be quite cumbersome for writing these long, article style types of posts.

-I've been using a combination of markdown and [pandoc](https://pandoc.org/) for notetaking during my University lectures and found it to be quite an elegant way to quickly produce clean and consistently styled documents.
+I've been using a combination of markdown and [pandoc](https://pandoc.org/) for note taking during my University lectures and found it to be quite an elegant way to quickly produce clean and consistently styled documents.

 Inspired by this, I decided to adapt it to the context of this website and I think works great!
-I keep all my common elements like the header, side-bar, backgroud and footer on an HTML template file and write all of the content in markdown.
+I keep all my common elements like the header, side-bar, background and footer on an HTML template file and write all of the content in markdown.

 This allows me flexibility when changing the overall style of my website (since I only need to modify one file) while keeping the content in purely a text-based, human friendly format.